Semisimple Field Theories Detect Stable Diffeomorphism: Introduction

 Here, $\tau_{\leq n} M \to \rB SO(d) $ is the tangential $n$-type obtained from the oriented manifold $M$ by factoring the classifying map of the tangent bundle into an $n$-connected map followed by an $n$-truncated map\footnote{ A map $f:X \to Y$ of spaces is \emph{$n$-connected} if for all points $x\in X$, $\pi_{i}(f;x)$ is an isomorphism for $i < n+1$ and surjective for $i=n+1$, or equivalently if all homotopy fibers $F$ of $f$ are $n$-connected, i.e. $\pi_{\leq n}F =0$.
 A map $f:X\to Y$ is \emph{$n$-truncated} if $\pi_i (f;x)$ is injective for $i=n+1$ and an isomorphism for $i >n+1$, or equivalently if all homotopy fibers $F$ are $n$-types, i.e. $\pi_{\geq (n+1)}F = 0$.} and is the induced orbit in the bordism group. \end{example} Our proof of Theorem B relies on a general criterion for when pairings $\langle-, -\rangle_{\cC, \Omega}$ are non-degenerate, applied to Example~\ref{exm:introbordismpairing}.

-The question of non-degeneracy of $\langle-, -\rangle_{\cC, \Omega}$ is closely related to the M\"obius inversion principle for decomposition spaces (also known as $2$-Segal spaces~\cite{MR3970975}) developed in~\cite{MR3804694,MR3818099,MR3828744}, which states that the zeta function of any incidence algebra of a M\"obius $\infty$-category is invertible for the convolution product.
-(Our sufficient condition in Theorem~\ref{thm:introtechnical} does not require $\cC$ to be a M\"obius category, and hence does neither imply nor is implied by the results in~\cite{MR3818099}.)
+This question of non-degeneracy of $\langle-, -\rangle_{\cC, \Omega}$ is closely related to the M\"obius inversion principle\footnote{Roughly speaking, the M\"obius inversion principle states that the zeta function of any incidence algebra of a M\"obius $\infty$-category is invertible for the convolution product.
+Our sufficient condition in Theorem~\ref{thm:introtechnical} does not require $\cC$ to be a M\"obius category, and hence does neither imply nor is implied by the results in~\cite{MR3818099}.} for decomposition spaces (also known as $2$-Segal spaces~\cite{MR3970975}) developed in~\cite{MR3804694,MR3818099,MR3828744}.

 In the case where $\cC$ is a $1$-category and $\Omega$ is the trivial functor, non-degeneracy of $\langle-,-\rangle_{\cC, \Omega}$ is equivalent to the question of whether each object $x$ is determined up to isomorphism by the sizes of the hom sets $\cC(x,y)$ for all $y$, and vice versa.
 This question was studied by Lovasz \cite{MR214529, MR284391} and answered positively for many categories of finite algebraic structure including various categories of finite graphs and the category of finite groups.
 An important consequence is for example that for any three finite groups (or finite graphs) $G$, $H$, and $K$ if $G \times K \cong H \times K$, then $G \cong H$.